ecmwf/anemoi-graphs/docs/graphs/node_coordinates/tri_refined_icosahedron.rst

 where resolution is the number of refinements to be applied to the icosahedron.

+Note that the refinement level is the parameter used to control the resolution of the nodes, but the resolution also depends on the refinement method.
+Then, for the same refinement level, ``HexNodes`` will have a higher resolution than ``TriNodes``.

 .. warning::

    This class will require the `trimesh <https://trimesh.org>`_ package